Tech-at-DU/d3-tutorial/04-scales/readme.md

 **Ranges**

-Ranges can be numbers or other values and can be expressed as a min and max values or a list of possible choices.
+Ranges can be numbers or other values and can be expressed as min and max values or a list of possible choices.

-For example if we are positing something on the screen and out SVG canvas is 500 pixels wide the range is 500.
+For example, if we are posting something on the screen and our SVG canvas is 500 pixels wide the range is 500.

-If we have a list of colors to match our countries against the rnage might be: `['cornflowerblue', 'gold', 'gold', 'tomato']` a list of colors!
+If we have a list of colors to match our countries against the range might be: `['cornflowerblue', 'gold', 'gold', 'tomato']` a list of colors!

-When it comes to the population we might know that we want the largest circle to be 300px and and smallest to be 10px.
+When it comes to the population we might know that we want the largest circle to be 300px and the smallest to be 10px.

 D3 has several functions that return a scale function that you configure for your use.

 ## Scale Linear

-A linear scale scales a value proporationaly from the domain to the range.
+A linear scale scales a value proportionally from the domain to the range.

 Create a linear scale.